michaelkeeling/future-of-software-design-workshop-2018/README.md

 * Bring big ideas about software design (not just architecture) and related areas
 * Provide enough structure to reveal different ideas but allow the conversations to flow

-It would be nice to get a modest publication or continued collaboration
+It would be nice to get a modest publication or continued collaboration.

 ## Important Dates